tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: A company must provide access to AWS resources for their employees.
 Which security practices should they follow?
 A: 1) Enable multi-factor authentication for users and 2) create IAM policies based on least privilege principles.

 - Q: Which of the following is a valid best practices for using the AWS Identity and Access Management (IAM) service?
 (Select TWO.)
 A: Create individual IAM users (don't share) and use groups to assign permissions to multiple IAM users.

+- Q: Which AWS service or feature can be used to restrict the individual API actions that users and roles in each member account can access: AWS IAM or AWS Organizations?
+A: AWS Organizations.
+The keyword here is `API`.

 ## EC2